haha978/HR-distance-number-of-shots-variance/README.md

 # HR-distance-number-of-shots-variance
-Our goal is to determine the variance of HR distance with respect to number of shots
+Our goal is to determine the variance of HR distance with respect to number of shots.
+Currently HR_last_param_var.py returns a list of HR distance neasurements.
+Please edit the codebase appropraitely.

 ## Example command to run VQE
 > python VQE_run.py --n_qbts 6 --shots 10000 --max_iter 10000 --n_layers 3 --output_dir tr1